John Tayloe Lomax

-John Tayloe Lomax (January 1781 – 10 October 1862) was an Virginia lawyer and jurist.
+John Tayloe Lomax (January 19, 1781 – October 1, 1862) was a Virginia lawyer and jurist.

 Early life and education

-Lomax was born in Port Tobago, Caroline County, Virginia to the former Anne Corbin Tayloe (1753–1835) of Mount Airy in Richmond County, Virginia, and her husband, Major Thomas Lomax (1746-1811).
+John Tayloe Lomax was born on January 19, 1781, in Port Tobago, Caroline County, Virginia to the Anne (née Corbin) and Thomas Lomax.
 The family included an older daughter who never married, Judith Lomax (1774–1828), and sons Thomas Lunsford Lomax (1778–1805) and Mann Page Lomax (1787–1842; who would join the U.S. Army and retire with the rank of Major).
-John Lomax received a private education suitable to his class and graduated from St. John's College in Annapolis in 1797.
+Lomax graduated from St. John's College in Annapolis in 1797 with a Bachelor of Arts.
 Upon returning to Virginia, Lomax read law.
-Decades later, in 1847, Harvard Law School awarded him an honorary LL.D.

 Career

 Admitted to the Virginia bar, Lomax began practicing law at Port Royal, Virginia, the Caroline County seat.
 He moved to Fredericksburg, the city which had the appellate court for the region, in 1805.
 In 1809 he settled at Menokin plantation on Virginia's Northern Neck, which his grandfather had built for another daughter in Westmoreland County, where he remained nine years.

+In the War of 1812, he served as a colonel in the U.S. Army.
 In 1818, Lomax returned to Fredericksburg and in 1826 moved to Charlottesville after accepting appointment as professor of the University of Virginia School of Law.
+He was the university's third chairman of the faculty, serving from 1827 until 1828.

 In 1830, the Virginia General Assembly unanimously elected Lomax to the circuit court of the state.
 Upon Virginia's adoption of a new Constitution in 1851, legislators again chose Lomax as the judge of the circuit, though he did not seek another term after the expiration of that six year term.
 The convention that framed this constitution had adopted a clause disqualifying any person over seventy years of age from holding the office of judge; but at the request of members of the bar this provision was cancelled so as not to exclude Lomax.